Ugochukwuodinaka/Global-Unicorn-Companies-Analysis/README.md

 ### Data Cleaning Processes
 - Convert the Date Joined column from a "string" to a "Datetime"

-- Fill the missing values in City with "NaN"
+- Fill the missing values in City with "Uknown"

-- Fill the missing value in Select Investors with "NaN"
+- Fill the missing value in Select Investors with "Uknown"

 - Replace the "Artificial intelligence" in Industry column with "Artificial Intelligence"